Pittsburgh Pirates vs New York Mets Odds, Spread, and Totals

 Pirates vs Mets Betting Trends

-- The under is 11-7-1 in games New York plays at Citi Field.
+- The under is 11-7-2 when the Mets play at Citi Field.

 Pirates vs Mets Injury Reports